nano-byte/code-generation/README.md

 ## Usage

-Add a reference to the [NanoByte.CodeGeneration](https://www.nuget.org/packages/NanoByte.CodeGeneration/) NuGet package to your project.
-It is available for .NET Standard 2.0+.
+Add a reference to the [`NanoByte.CodeGeneration`](https://www.nuget.org/packages/NanoByte.CodeGeneration/) NuGet package to your project.
 You can then generate a class like this:

 ```csharp
 var myClass = new CSharpClass(new CSharpIdentifier("MyNamespace", "MyClass"))